 belligerence.
-In 1851, for example, a contributor to the Southern periodical De Bow's Review described the 'grievous wrongs' and the 'gratuitous insults offered us, by the free States of the North.'45 Indignant, they insisted that 'the cup of forbearance or endurance is so full that a single drop shall make it overflow.'46 These insults supposedly represented an existential threat to the South.
+In 1851, for example, a contributor to the Southern periodical wrongs' and the 'gratuitous insults offered us, by the free States of the so full that a single drop shall make it overflow.'46 These insults supposedly represented an existential threat to the South.
 'Let us not be lulled too easily into security,' the writer urged, 'where so much of honour, and liberty, and existence are at stake.'47